Hidden Markov Neural Networks: Experiments

 Per each time step, we use a simple architecture of three layers with 500, 20, 500 rectified linear units, the vectorized previous frame as input and the vectorized current frame as output (the dimension is reduced with PCA).
-We consider fully Gaussian HMNN, with $\mu = m_{t-1}$, to encourage a strong memory of the previous time step, and all the other parameters selected through random grid search and validation.
+We consider fully Gaussian HMNN, with $\mu = m_{t-1}$ (kernel parameter) and all the other parameters selected through random grid search and validation.
 Figure \ref{fig:flag} compares HMNN predictions with different baselines: Bayes by Backprop trained sequentially on the sliding windows (column named BBP), DropConnect trained sequentially on the sliding windows (column named DropConnect), LSTM trained with the same sliding window size (column named LSTM), a trivial predictor that uses the previous frame as forecasting for the current frame (column named: frame $t-1$).
 We notice that LSTM is prone to overfit on the sliding window and so to predict frame $t$ with the last frame seen without any uncertainty.
 Similar issues appear in sequential DropConnect.
-This unwanted behaviour is probably due to the absence of uncertainty quantification and so overconfidence on the considered predictions.
+This unwanted behaviour is probably due to the absence of uncertainty quantification and so overconfidence in the considered predictions.
 HMNN and sequential BBP are less certain about prediction and they create blurred regions where they expect the image to change.
 This phenomenon is particularly evident in the last row of Figure \ref{fig:flag}.
 Table \ref{tab:metric} summarizes the performances using metric \eqref{eq:metric}.
-HMNN performs overall better than the baselines and it is directly followed by the sequential BBP.
+Overall, HMNN performs better than the baselines and it is directly followed by the sequential BBP.